 Join our free daytime seminar at St Bede’s Conference Centre.

 Some of the principal treatments carried out by Dr Mark Gallagher at Spire include:

 Special interests include arrhythmia and electrophysiology

 At that time, ablation as a treatment for cardiac arrhythmias was only a few years old.
-Dr Gallagher was a research fellow and later a registrar and senior registrar at St George's from 1996 to 2002 as ablation therapy for SVTs and VT matured, and as curative ablation for AF was first developed.
+I was a research fellow and later a registrar and senior registrar at St George's from 1996 to 2002 as ablation therapy for SVTs and VT matured and as curative ablation for AF was first developed.

-At the start of 2003, Mark moved to Rome where he started an interventional EP unit in the new university hospital "Policlinico Tor Vergata".
-He transferred from Rome to Cardiff in 2007, before returning, the following year to St George's Hospital.
+At the start of 2003, I moved to Rome where I started an interventional EP unit in the new university hospital "Policlinico Tor Vergata".
+I transferred from Rome to Cardiff in 2007 before returning the following year to St George's Hospital.

-Dr Gallagher has been the clinical lead in electrophysiology at St Georges since 2009, and consistently the busiest electrophysiologist in the region, performing 450-500 procedures yearly, most of them complex ablations or complex pacing procedures.
+I have been the clinical lead in electrophysiology at St George's since 2009 and consistently the busiest electrophysiologist in the region, performing 450-500 procedures yearly, most of them complex ablations or complex pacing procedures.

 |Telephone||Insured: 020 8335 4678/9 or Self-Pay: 020 8335 4646|